 Wound Healing Center in Richmond, Virginia

-The wound care team at Chippenham Hospital's Wound Healing Center provides advanced treatment for slow- and non-healing wounds.
-Here, you'll work with a family practice physician certified by the American Board of Wound Medicine and Surgery, a vascular surgeon and a nurse practitioner.
-This will be your wound care team, and they will collaborate with experts from other medical specialties.
-Together, they will develop a comprehensive plan of care to heal your wound.
+The wound care team at Chippenham Hospital's Wound Healing Center provides advanced treatment for burns, and slow-and non-healing wounds.
+Here, you'll work with a comprehensive team of physicians, advanced practice professionals, nurses, and therapists.
+This will be your wound care team, and they will collaborate with experts from other medical specialties and together, they will develop a comprehensive plan of care to heal your wound.

 For more information about Chippenham Hospital's wound care services, please call our Wound Healing Center at (804) 483-4045.